When seconds count: how we think about flash analyses

 A quarterly report can be brief in its press release but contain detailed figures deeper in attached documents — especially year-end reports, where Q4 figures sometimes do not appear in the summary but only in the financial tables.

-Any attachments begin downloading in the background as soon as the news arrives, so they are available if retries are needed — without delaying the primary analysis.
+Any attachments begin downloading in the background as soon as the news arrives, so they are available when needed — without delaying the primary analysis.

 Multiple analysis types, published in the order they complete